cop1000/prerequisites/responses/editor.md

 - Notepad++
 - GitPad

 Additionally, we can help you get started with some of these.
-Expand the text editor if you'd like additional instrucitons.
+Expand the text editor if you'd like additional instructions.

 <details>
     <summary>Atom</summary>